topicquests/sensecraft/documentation/tables.md

 * node_type_constraints ibis_node_type[]
 * node_state_constraints publication_state[]
 * next_role_constraint integer[] fk(roles) : when adding a role_draft, who can you address it to?

+## casting_role

+Table that links what role a member is to play in a particular quest

+* member_id integer NOT NULL
+* quest_id integer NOT NULL
+* guild_id integer NOT NULL
+* role_id integer NOT NULL

+Policies

+* Insert - member_in_guild, superadmin
+* Update - member_in_guild, superadmin
+* Delete - member_in_guild, superadmin
+* Select - Anyone

+## guild_member_available_role

+Table that links the roles that the guild admin gives to a member

+* guild_id integer NOT NULL
+* member_id integer NOT NULL
+* role_id integer NOT NULL

+Policies

+* Insert - guildAdmin, superadmin
+* Update - guildAdmin, superadmin
+* Delete - guildAdmin, superadmin
+* Select - guild_members

 ## quest_membership